CZ-NIC/fred-docs/Features/General/InvoicingBanking.rst

 ..
 Warning::

-   Work with the accounting subsystem might be a little tricky because it is tightly tied to the context of the financial and commercial laws of the Czech Republic (esp. the :term:`VAT` handling and invoice essentials).
+   Work with the accounting subsystem may be tricky because it is tightly tied to the context of the financial and commercial laws of the Czech Republic (esp. the :term:`VAT` handling and invoice essentials).